-Thus, with very few secular exceptions (again, only the committed neoliberals among them) even though, contrary to the regressive Islamists, they share most of America’s core values of liberty, equality, and democracy, and largely outnumber the Islamists in Tunisia, absolutely NO liberal, no progressive has ever been invited since the start of the Arab Spring revolts by the mainstream think tank and foreign policy circles and other entities part of the democracy promotion industry, to come to Washington and give talks, or participate in the numerous panels about democracy in the Middle East and North Africa, and democratic transition in Tunisia (the only Arab Spring success story, blah, blah, blah…).
-Only Islamist officials and sympathizers have had that honor time and again.
+Even though contrary to the regressive Islamists, Tunisian secular democrats, liberals, and progressives, although lacking unity, cohesion, and effective organization (who can match the cult-like type of organization of the Islamists, anyway?) share most of America’s core values of liberty, equality, and democracy, and largely outnumber the Islamists in Tunisia, absolutely NO liberal, no progressive has ever been invited since the start of the Arab Spring revolts by the mainstream think tank and foreign policy circles and other entities part of the ‘democracy promotion industry’ to come to Washington to meet US officials and give talks or participate in the numerous panels about democracy in the Middle East and North Africa, and democratic transition in Tunisia (the only Arab Spring success story, blah, blah, blah…).
+Only Islamist officials and sympathizers have had that honor time and again, with very few secular exceptions (again, only the committed neoliberals among them).

-Others, among the Middle East and North Africa democratizers, apparently still believe that we are fighting the cold war, when the Islamists were considered the strongest bulwarks against the spread of communist influence in the Muslim world (See Footnote 1), and should be supported for that reason.
-Today the communists are gone, but apparently they have been replaced in the mind of the democracy promoters and instructors by those liberals who question American hegemony in the region in support of neoliberal globalization, and dare to claim some kind of relative economic and political sovereignty for their countries, even if they are not necessarily anti-American.
-In other words, most of the secular liberals and progressives who know first hand how devasting are the effects of neoliberal globalization policies on developing countries like theirs, and which have led, by the way, to the social movements and uprisings of the so-called Arab Spring…
+Others, among the Middle East and North Africa democratizers, apparently still believe that the US is fighting the cold war when the Islamists were considered the strongest bulwarks against the spread of communist influence in the Muslim world (See Footnote 1) and should be supported for that reason.
+Today the communists are gone, but apparently, they have been replaced in the mind of the democracy promoters and instructors by those liberals who question American hegemony in the region in support of neoliberal globalization and dare to claim some kind of relative economic and political sovereignty for their countries, even if they are not necessarily anti-American.
+In other words, most of the secular liberals and progressives who know first-hand how devastating are the effects of neoliberal globalization policies on developing countries like theirs, and which have led, by the way, to the social movements and uprisings of the so-called Arab Spring…

 Another group among the democratizers seems to believe that given the high level of religiosity in the region, keeping Tunisia and other MENA countries under (non-violent) Islamist influence and control, according to the dictum that “religion is the opium of the people”, will keep it quiet.
 Indeed, everybody knows that Arabs and Muslims don’t need jobs, justice, economic development, roads, schools, hospitals, and so on; all they need is religion and to be ruled by religious parties…